peter-gy/AutoVisType/README.md

-# Seeing Eye to AI?
-Probing Vision-Language Model Alignment with Human Expert Visual Grouping
+# Do Vision-Language Models See Visualizations Like Humans?
+Alignment in Chart Categorization

-This repository implements the research described in our poster submission **"Seeing Eye to AI?
-Probing Vision-Language Model Alignment with Human Expert Visual Grouping"**.
+This repository implements the research described in our submission to the IEEE VIS 25 poster track.
 The project investigates whether state-of-the-art Vision-Language Models (VLMs) can align with human-centric, stimuli-based categorization of data visualizations.

 ## Overview